jstats1702/sociality/README.md

+# Bayesian Sociality Models: A Scalable and Flexible Alternative for Network Analysis

-Necessary code to reproduce all results from **Bayesian Sociality Models: A Scalable and Flexible Alternative for Network Analysis**.
+This repository contains all the necessary code to reproduce the results presented in the paper *Bayesian Sociality Models: A Scalable and Flexible Alternative for Network Analysis*.

 # Implementation notes